 Signs & diagnosis

-The condition is often diagnosed in the autumn or winter months due to consistent exposure to wet and muddy conditions, although it is also seen when horses are over-rugged, due to the excessive sweating this may cause.
-If the saddle area is affected, the horse may be unable to be ridden until the condition is successfully treated.
+The condition is often diagnosed in the autumn or winter months due to consistent exposure to wet and muddy conditions, although it is also seen when horses are over-rugged, as this can cause excessive sweating.
+Scabs form in places along the horse’s neck, back and hindquarters.
+Rain scald is characterised by these scabs coming off with tufts of hair, which look like little paint brushes.

 Speak to your vet for advice if you think your horse has rain scald.
-It is important to confirm the signs are not mistaken for other skin conditions, such as ringworm - a highly contagious fungal infection. (which would appear more swollen around the affected area).
-Your vet may take a sample of the scab or do a skin scraping to help diagnose the condition under a microscope.
+It is important to confirm the signs are not mistaken for other skin conditions, such as ringworm which is a highly contagious fungal infection.
+Your vet may take a sample of the scab or do a skin scraping to help diagnose the condition under a microscope2.

 Treatment